 Recognition of Resident Fees: Resident fees are recognized on a daily basis using a per bed utilization rate.
 Contract liabilities relate to fees received in advance of the contract period and are shown as deferred revenue on the combined statements of financial position.
-There are no contract assets.
+There are no contract assets and liabilities.
 These fees are reported at estimated net realizable amounts from resident and third-party payers for services rendered.
-Revenue from the Medicaid program accounted for a significant portion of the Organization's resident fees for 2020 and 2019.
+Revenue from the Medicaid program accounted for a significant portion of the Organization's resident fees for 2021 and 2020.
 Laws and regulations governing the Medicaid program are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded estimates will change by a material amount in the near term.
-Medicaid income accounted for approximately 1% and 4% of resident fees in 2020 and 2019, respectively.
-In addition, approximately 65% and 70% of the Organization's resident fees for 2020 and 2019, respectively, are funded by two Virginia counties, and an additional 35% is funded by one state agency.
+Medicaid income accounted for approximately 0.5% in 2021 and 1.1% in 2020 of resident fees are funded by two Virginia counties, and an additional 33% in 2021 and 35% in 2020 is funded by one state agency.